Managing NeMo Guardrails#

 You now have a NeMo Guardrails microservice deployed to your cluster.

 This sample NeMo Guardrail deploys the microservice with an empty configuration store.
-Before using NeMo Guardrails on a model, the configuration store in the NeMo Guardrail documentation.
+Before using NeMo Guardrails on a model, you must create a guardrail configuration.
+Refer to the create configuration guide in the NeMo Guardrail documentation.
 From there you can also learn how to create a configuration and update the configuration store.

 Verify NeMo Guardrails#

-Once you have a NeMo Guardrails deployed on your cluster, use the steps below to verify the service is up and running.
+After you have a NeMo Guardrails deployed on your cluster, use the following steps to verify the service is up and running.

 1. Start a pod that has access to the curl command.
 Substitute any pod that has this command and meets your organization’s security requirements.